andytluminosity/EchoCoach/README.md

 ### Record Yourself

-Record yourself doing a mock interview, presenting a big speech, or just talking to the camera, using a responsive and intuitive video recorder
+Record yourself doing a mock interview, presenting a big speech, or just talking to the camera, using a responsive and intuitive video recorder.

 <img width="1458" height="675" alt="image" src="https://github.com/user-attachments/assets/3110f942-2ff1-4b55-88aa-3fcf1b62ca1f" />

 ### Save your recording

-After recording, you can then save your recording, including information like the recording name and type
+After recording, you can then save your recording, including information like the recording name and type.

 <img width="1458" height="675" alt="image" src="https://github.com/user-attachments/assets/01140ac8-be1c-4390-a997-9078886e8967" />